openpnp/openpnp/ImageRead.md

 The **colorSpace** indicates how the color information should be handled in the pipeline.

-To facilitate testing with pre-captured images, potentially from other users, the ImageRead stage can emulate a camera-captured image:
+To facilitate testing with pre-captured images, which may come from other users/machines/cameras, the ImageRead stage can try to emulate a camera-captured image.

-**handleAsCaptured**, if enabled, handles the loaded image as if captured by the camera.
-The image resolution and aspect ratio will be adapted, and if information is present, the image is scaled to camera Units per Pixel.
-Any pixel coordinates obtained from the image are therefore correctly interpreted, as they would from a camera captured image.
-The image is also registered as the pipeline captured image.
+**handleAsCaptured**, if enabled, handles the loaded image as if captured by our own camera.
+The image resolution and aspect ratio is adapted, and if information is present, the image is also scaled to our own camera Units per Pixel.
+Any pixel coordinates obtained from the image are therefore correctly interpreted, as they would from our own camera captured images.
+The converted image is also registered as the pipeline captured image.

 Images are scaled, cropped and/or extended with black borders, as needed.